jurjen96/coreXY/README.md

  -  Gather all the required parts
  -  Build the printer
  -  Test the printer
+ -  Optional: redesign parts and upgrade the printer
  -  Implement a Raspberry Pi
  -  Implement speech recognition, so that the printer can be controlled by voice